danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 };
 ```

 There's a third issue with respect to efficiency in that the `findBreakevenAge()` function is calling the data generation functions again, even though they've already been called to render the lines.
 That's easily fixable by extracting these to constants and re-using them for both chart and annotation generation.
-I wasn't worried about that at this time as I just wanted to get something working.
+I wasn't worried about optimizing at this time as I just wanted to get something working.

 And here is the visual result from these fixes: